-Amongst the treatments, we offer here at Dermasurge are procedures for the excision of skin lumps.
+Amongst the treatments we offer here at Dermasurge, are procedures for the excision of skin lumps.
 This is a minor surgery that can be performed under local anaesthetic.
-During excision, the skin lump and some of the surrounding skin is cut away, leaving only healthy tissue behind.
+During excision, the skin lump and some of the surrounding skin are cut away, leaving only healthy tissue behind.

 The purpose of this operation is to remove lumps or bumps on the skin that are benign (noncancerous).
 These growths can be due to a number of different conditions, including, moles, cysts, skin tags or warts.

 This procedure is typically performed as an outpatient procedure, meaning you can go home the same day.

 The specific technique that will be used to remove your growth will depend on its size, location, and type.

 Large growths may require cutting with a scalpel and stitching (suturing) the wound closed.
 Smaller growths may only require removal with a cautery device, which uses heat to destroy tissue.